Kani-Maki-Gang/bld-book/src/configuration.md

 * __editor__: The name or path to your editor of choice for editing a pipeline through the bld cli.

+* __ssh__: The ssh global configuration that pipelines can use to establish an ssh connection.

 # Remote configuration
 The `remote` section of the config file is an array of servers that can be targeted.
 The available options are below.
 * __server__: The name used to target this entry.